seqeralabs/docs/multiqc_docs/modules/fastqc.md

 The overrepresented sequences table shows the most common sequences found, measured by the number of samples they occur as overrepresented.
 By default, the table shows top 20 sequences.
-This can be customised in the config:
+This can be customized in the config:

 ```yaml
 fastqc_config: